007Trishit/PRNN/README.md

 # PRNN
-Pattern Recognition and Neural Networks
+This repo has all the assignmenta from the Course of Pattern Recognition and Neural Networks.